paul-canals/toolbox/docs/m_utl_get_curdir.md

-# File Reference: m_sys_set_usermods.sas
+# File Reference: m_utl_get_curdir.sas

-### System
+### Utilities

-##### System macro to create a user specific autoexec.sas program.
+##### Utility macro to obtain the current SAS directory physical name.

 ***

 ### Description
-This program creates an initial user specific an autoexec.sas program in a given directory defined by the _FILE=_ parameter.
-The file can be included by the appserver_autoexec_usermods.sas at user logon to the SAS system.
+This program searches for the current working directory using a filename reference in combination with the pathname function.
+The result is returned inline, and a global SAS macro variable named _SASINITIALFOLDER is set initially with the current value.
+This macro is based on the curdir macro by Tom Hoffman and Fan Zhou to which I stumbled upon reading at communities.sas.com.

+##### *Note:*
+*This program is able to work in system environments where x-command or unix pipes are not allowed or cannot be used.*

 ### Authors
 * Paul Alexander Canals y Trocha (paul.canals@gmail.com)

 ### Date
-* 2020-09-07 00:00:00
+* 2021-11-05 00:00:00

 ### Version
-* 20.1.09
+* 21.1.11

 ### Link
 * https://github.com/paul-canals/toolbox